r00t-3xp10it/backdoorppt/README.md

 ## Final notes

-    the target user thinks we is opening a word doc file, but in fact we is executing one binary payload insted.
+    Target user thinks they are opening a word document file, but in fact they are executing one binary payload insted.

 <br />
 Credits: **Damon Mohammadbagher**